 South Jersey Personal Injury Lawyers at Folkman Law Offices, P.C.
 Advocate for Victims of Bus Accidents

 We understand how a bus accident can impact a person’s life.
 You may be unable to work and support your family as a result of your injury.
 The experienced Cherry Hill bus accident lawyers at Folkman Law Offices, P.C. strive to be highly responsive to our clients.
 We will keep you apprised of the status of your case at every step of the way.
 To learn more about how we can help, call us today at 856-354-9444 or contact us online.
-We provide free consultations at our offices located in Cherry Hill, New Jersey, Philadelphia, and King of Prussia, Pennsylvania.
+We provide free consultations at our offices located in Cherry Hill, New Jersey and Philadelphia, Pennsylvania.